dv8withn8/ESSSASS/README.md

 ### Neat
 [http://neat.bourbon.io]

 A semantic grid systyem built on Bourbon.
 It's much more flexible than the grid mixins packed with Bootstrap.
-Here are so [usage examples](http://neat.bourbon.io/examples/).
+Here are some [usage examples](http://neat.bourbon.io/examples/).

 ### Font Awesome
 [https://github.com/FortAwesome/font-awesome-sass]